laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 **Example 2, Triple repeats of length L-1:** Let $$x$$ be triple repeats of length L-1 on the genome.
 Let us assume that the genome has no other repeat of length L-2 or more.
-The genome will be represent using the
+The genome will be represented using the
 shorthand: $$\mathtt{a-x-b-x-c-x-d}$$
 This is illustrated below.